 We start by being clear about our own beliefs.
 What is our tradition truly saying to us?
 We must move toward knowing and speaking the truth to each other about what we say we believe and how our beloved church has been so often in violation of that.

 As Christians, we are called to speak and live in a way that refutes the culture of materialism, untruth, self-centeredness, greed, White supremacy, and domination.
 We must ask ourselves how we can live out change and help create change that contradicts the old mindset.
 We start with reading, awareness, reflection, open dialogue, and action.

-If you are interested in becoming a member of this commission, please contact any of the members or email the parish administrator at .
+If you are interested in becoming a member of this commission, please contact any of the chairs or email the parish administrator at .